wasp-lang/wasp/waspc/README.md

 ```
 to have Ormolu actually format (in-place) all files that need formatting.

-NOTE: First time you run it it might take long time (~10 minutes) for all the dependencies to get installed.
+NOTE: When you run it for the first time it might take a while (~10 minutes) for all the dependencies to get installed.
-  After that it will run fast.
+  The subsequent runs will be much faster.

 ### Linting
 We use [hlint](https://github.com/ndmitchell/hlint) for linting our Haskell code.